 *Kojo ($$$).
 Trendy Asian fusion.
 Lots of small plates.

 *Wicked Cantina ($$).
 Solid Tex-Mex with tasty vegetarian options and a good happy hour.
+Also good for lunch.

 The Bahi Hut ($).
 Fabulously seedy tiki bar claiming to be the oldest in Florida; there's a reason for the two-drink limit on their mai tais.

 *O'Leary's Tiki Bar ($).
-Great place to have a beer and watch the sunset over the bay.
+Great place to have a beer and watch the sun set over the bay.

 Pangea Alchemy Lab ($$).
 Craft cocktails downtown.